 Soil genesis is the study of soil that deals with the disintegration, weathering, and decomposition of rocks and minerals that lead to the process of soil formation.
 Moreover, it is also concerned with studying the processes, and factors that cause soil formation and soil classification system.
 Whereas soil classification is specifically the systematic arrangement of soil to different categories and groups.
-This classification is based on characteristics of different soils and is helpful for the categorization of different types of soils for optimal land utilization.
-USDA soil classification chart is essentially helpful to provide details about soil systems and categories and is being adopted by different countries.

-Soil physics is concerned with studying the mechanical behavior of different soil masses and physical properties of soils with greater emphasis on specific states and transporting the matter such as energy and water in the soil.
+THE Soil physics is concerned with studying the mechanical behavior of different soil masses and physical properties of soils with greater emphasis on specific states and transporting the matter such as energy and water in the soil.

-Soil fertility is a branch of soil science and is concerned with studying the soil’s abilities for supplying macronutrients and micronutrients for plant growth, development, and production.
+Most Soil fertility is a branch of soil science and is concerned with studying the soil’s abilities for supplying macronutrients and micronutrients for plant growth, development, and production.

-This branch of soil science is related to the systematic examination and study of soils in the lab and field, their classification, description, mapping, and specific interpretation according to suitability of specific group for management and production systems.
+This branch of soil science is related to the systematic examination and study of soils in the lab and field, their classification, description, mapping, and specific interpretation according to the suitability of a specific group for management and production systems.